Do you have a dental emergency in Lincoln, NE?

 You can schedule with this Lincoln, NE dentist, or her partners, online 24/7 at a South Lincoln Family Dentistry location near you.
 This “dentist near me” serves the local communities close to Lincoln.
-Some of the communities include Roca, Eagle, Bennet, Hickman, Panama, Walton, and many more!
+Some of the communities include Roca, Bennet, Firth, Crete, and Hickman!

 Book your dental appointment at anytime of the day or night with our online scheduling.